 Large sections of it, however, are taken virtually word-for-word from the article 'Unhealthy geopolitics?
-Bordering disease in the time of coronavirus', in the journal Geographical Research, available online at https://onlinelibrary.wiley.com/doi/10.1111/1745-5871.12457 Even though, in this case, the authors of the original article have been credited and acknowledged, at Royal Holloway this level of similarity would be considered plagiarism.
+Bordering disease in the time of coronavirus', in the journal Geographical Research, available online at https://onlinelibrary.wiley.com/doi/10.1111/1745-5871.12457.
+Even though, in this case, the authors of the original article have been credited and acknowledged, at Royal Holloway this level of similarity would be considered plagiarism.
 This would be unacceptable in a piece of coursework presented for formative or summative assessment.
 This level of reuse may, however, be perfectly acceptable at a more journalistic publication, such as the one for which the author works.
 It is, therefore, important to familiarise yourself with Royal Holloway's approach and regulations.
-Specific skills training on how to avoid plagiarism will be taught in the Research Skills modules and the Health Communication and Presentation Skills modules.
+Specific skills training on how to avoid plagiarism will be included in your course.
 If you are in any doubt as to what would be considered plagiarism, please discuss this with your course tutors.

 The Department takes allegations of academic misconduct very seriously.
 Academic misconduct comes in a range of forms, (see Attendance and Academic Regulations page of the student intranet).
-Plagiarism is the most common form of academic misconduct.
+The most common form of academic misconduct is plagiarism.
 This is rarely done intentionally, but even if it is done by accident, it is still an offence.

-Avoiding plagiarism
+Avoiding Plagiarism